GenericMappingTools/gmt/doc/rst/source/GMT_Changes.rst

 *  Programs that read data tables can now process the aspatial metadata in OGR/GMT files with the new **-a** option.
 These can be produced by **ogr2ogr** (a GDAL tool) when selecting the -f "GMT" output format.
-See Chapter `The GMT Vector Data Format for OGR Compatibility`_ for an explanation of the OGR/GMT file format.
+See Chapter :ref:`OGR_compat` for an explanation of the OGR/GMT file format.
    Because all GIS information is encoded via GMT comment lines these files can also be used in GMT 4 (the GIS metadata is simply skipped).